AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/install-the-mobile-sdk.md

 ### Validate the Lifecycle Hit

-When you run your app, you should now get one or more Lifecycle messages in the debug section of Android Studio.
+When you run your app, you should now get one or more Lifecycle messages in the debug section of Android™ Studio.

 1. Run a build, and choose a simulator to run the app
-1. After the simulator is up and running, click to the "Run" section of the debugger in Android Studio
+1. After the simulator is up and running, click to the "Run" section of the debugger in Android™ Studio
 1. Do a search for `internalaction=Lifecycle`
 1. See that there are lines that include this key/value pair, as well as the other Lifecycle metrics.